-Volunteers are vital to the operations and growth of the Lee-Fendall house.
-Quite simply, the house would not be able to operate at the level it does without our corps of dedicated volunteers.
-Volunteers help out in a variety of areas, from welcoming guests and giving tours to helping care for the house and grounds.
+Volunteers are vital to the operations and growth of the Lee-Fendall House.
+Quite simply, the house would not be able to operate at the level it does without our dedicated volunteers.
+Volunteers help out in a variety of areas, from welcoming guests and giving tours to performing behind the scenes research and helping care for the house and grounds.

 The museum is currently seeking volunteers in the following areas:

 The Lee-Fendall House Museum seeks volunteer docents to guide visitors through this historic Lee Family home.
 Volunteers will interpret the history of the house and its inhabitants from 1785 through 1975 during guided tours.
 Training materials on the house’s history are provided.
 In addition to our regular tour, we have a variety of specialty tours and programs that docents may be able to assist with.
 Veteran tour guides may also present some of our walking tour programs.

 Docents are vital to the operation of the Lee-Fendall House.
 They are the primary point of contact with our guests and are key in shaping positive visitor experiences.

 We are seeking individuals who are willing to make a minimum commitment of four months of service.
 Docent volunteers are expected to volunteer a minimum of six hours (either one full day or two half-days) each month after an initial training period.
 Docents are also requested to help with museum special events.

 Previous experience and prior subject knowledge is beneficial but not required . . . only a love of history and a desire to become involved in community service.

 Collections Research Volunteer

 The Collections Research Volunteer performs research on specific collections objects at the Lee-Fendall House Museum & Garden in support of its mission of preserving, maintaining, and interpreting the museum and its collection.
 Experience in historical research or art history research is required.